elilouise/Double-Pendulum/README.md

 # Double Pendulum Prediction

-This project entails the use of a machine learning model to predict the position of a double pendulum's lower mass, given incomplete system information.
-The challenge is to forecast chaotic behavior, which emerges naturally from the pendulum's equations of motion.
+This project uses machine learning to predict the movement of a two-part pendulum system using limited data.
+The goal is to predict its unpredictable swings.

 ## Features